adkuba/QuicPos-Server/README.md

 - Simple installation - only remember about the PATH variable.
 To change it I needed to edit <code>/etc/environment</code>
 - Example go package download <code>go get go.mongodb.org/mongo-driver/mongo</code>
 - Important!
 Go to file -> preferences -> settings -> go (extension) -> change format tool to "gofmt"
+- Imteresting usage of Lock with mutex in tensorflow package

 ### GraphQL
 GraphQL schema is important, it defines how results will be sent, data structure.